 Arts, entertainment, and restaurants are the dominant industries in this area.
-Commute by car is the most popular way to get to work amongst Northwest Industrial folk.
+Commute by car is the most popular way to get to work amongst Northwest Industrial residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.